 **Helpful tips and common mistakes

 What's great about this crockpot Mexican chili is that it's versatile.
-The original recipe is vegetarian but you can add ground beef, turkey, even soy chorizo and it'll all work.
+The original recipe is vegetarian but you can add ground beef, turkey, or even soy chorizo and it'll all work.
 I really wanted the soup to reflect the weather so butternut squash is a big player but if it's not in season, swap it with sweet potatoes or even just potatoes.

 If you are adding meat, saute the meat before the vegetables.
-Once the red onion, butternut squash, poblano, red bell pepper, jalapeno, and garlic have softened, add the remaining ingredients, stir to combine, and turn on the crockpot to cook on low for 7-8 hours or on high for about 5 hours.
-It’s literally just as easy as that.
-Once the soup is ready, taste for final seasoning adjustments.
-Prepare the toppings including tortilla strips, avocado, cheddar, cilantro, and scallions.
-If you’re feeling extra wild today, add a few more options like sliced radish, fresh chopped tomatoes, sour cream, or even chopped onion tossed in lime juice.
+Once the red onion, green and red bell pepper, jalapeno, and garlic have softened, add the remaining ingredients.
+Stir to combine, and turn on the crockpot to cook on low for 8 hours or on high for about 6 hours or until the squash is tender.

 I made a huge batch of this crockpot Mexican chili and enjoyed it every night for a week.
 Did I get sick of it?
 Absolutely not.
 It was delicious every time, even better the next day!